-On Tuesday, March 30, the Federal Reserve Bank of New York and the AARP will host a virtual event titled The State of the 50+ Entrepreneur.
-This event will bring together thought leaders, researchers, and policymakers, to discuss the impact of the COVID-19 pandemic on older business owners and their firms, and what might be done to help their recovery.
+On Tuesday, March 30, the Federal Reserve Bank of New York and the AARP hosted a virtual event titled The State of the 50+ Entrepreneur.
+This event brought together thought leaders, researchers, and policymakers, to discuss the impact of the COVID-19 pandemic on older business owners and their firms, and what might be done to help their recovery.

-During this webinar, Claire Kramer Mills, Ph.D., Assistant Vice President and Director, Community Development Analysis, of the New York Fed will present and discuss a new report that examines the state of older business owners and their firms, as well as challenges they have faced historically and amidst the coronavirus pandemic.
+During this webinar, Claire Kramer Mills, Ph.D., Assistant Vice President and Director, Community Development Analysis, of the New York Fed presented and discussed a new report that examines the state of older business owners and their firms, as well as challenges they have faced historically and amidst the coronavirus pandemic.

-In addition, New York Fed President and CEO John Williams will participate in a moderated discussion with Nancy LeaMond, Executive Vice President and Chief Advocacy and Engagement Officer at AARP.
-The discussion, titled The Role Small Business Plays in Building Financial Resilience for the 50+, will be moderated by Nancy Marshall-Genzer, senior reporter at NPR Marketplace.
+In addition, New York Fed President and CEO John Williams participated in a moderated discussion with Nancy LeaMond, Executive Vice President and Chief Advocacy and Engagement Officer at AARP.
+The discussion, titled The Role Small Business Plays in Building Financial Resilience for the 50+, was moderated by Nancy Marshall-Genzer, senior reporter at NPR Marketplace.

 March 30, 2021

 This event was open to members of the public and press.
 All remarks and panels were on-the-record, unless otherwise noted.

 Report: State of the Older Entrepreneur During COVID-19

 Visit our Community Resources on Coronavirus Hub and our Small Business site for helpful resources and relevant research from the New York Fed.